hmmbug/digitalbangkokrecorder/content/blog/2020/03/treatise-on-vaccination/index.md

 The complete "[Treatise on Vaccination](/publications/treatise_on_vaccination/)" has been transcribed from scans of the original documents and published on this site.

-To give some context to the document, inoculation had been practised in Siam before Bradley's arrival with the Chinese, Indians and Europeans having their own methods for it.
-Terwiel [1] gives a detailed account of the history of these practises and a balanced account Bradley's role in the vaccination campaigns from the 1830s and into the mid-1840s.
+To give some context to this document, inoculation had been practised in Siam before Bradley's arrival with the Chinese, Indians and Europeans having their own methods for it.
+Terwiel [1] gives a detailed account of the history of these practises and a balanced account of Bradley's role in the vaccination campaigns from the 1830s and into the mid-1840s.

 An English translation of the treatise by [Pearson](http://www.siamese-heritage.org/jsspdf/2011/JSS_104_0h_Bradley_TreatiseOnSmallpoxVaccination.pdf) [2] was printed in 2016